Craven Park, Hull: Concerts

 Craven Park hosted its first concert in 2017, with 20,000 attending a concert starring the former vocalists of The Housemartins and The Beautiful South Paul Heaton and Jacqui Abbott on 3 June, supported by guests Billy Bragg and The Divine Comedy.

 Little Mix first performed at Craven Park to a crowd of 20,000 in July 2018 as part of their "Summer Hits Tour".
 They were originally scheduled to perform again in June 2020 until the COVID-19 pandemic forced the 2020 tour's cancellation.

 Westlife were scheduled to perform at Craven Park on 10 July 2020 for their reunion "Stadiums in the Summer Tour" before the tour was cancelled due to the COVID-19 pandemic.
-Sir Tom Jones was also scheduled to perform at Craven Park on 13 June 2020, however the concert was initially cancelled, then rescheduled to September 2021.
+Sir Tom Jones was also scheduled to perform at Craven Park on 13 June 2020, however the concert was initially cancelled, then rescheduled to 4 September 2021.

-The Who are to perform at Craven Park with a live orchestra as the first UK venue of their "The Who Hits Back!" tour, supported by UB40, on 6 July 2023.
+Rod Stewart performed at Craven Park on 4 July 2023, supported by Culture Club, as part of the singer's 2023 UK tour.
+They were followed two days later by The Who, who performed alongside a live orchestra at Craven Park on the first UK date of their "The Who Hits Back!" tour, supported by UB40, on 6 July.

+Coldplay performed two nights at Craven Park on 18-19 August 2025, supported by Hull rapper Chiedu Oraka and singer-songwriter Ayra Starr on both nights, as part of their 2025 final UK leg of the Music of the Spheres World Tour.
+The concerts, announced on 17 September 2024 as their only European dates for 2025 outside of Wembley Stadium, saw 10% of ticket proceeds from each night donated to the Music Venues Trust, with Hull being picked for the tour for "its authenticity, working-class roots, and passionate spirit".